 To be clear, it’s not that I can’t give them a sound investment recommendation.
 Rather, I don’t know what to recommend if I don’t understand their overall financial plan.

 Most people do not understand the difference between paying someone for comprehensive wealth management advice as opposed to asset management.
-When we talk about wealth management, we’re typically talking about several subtopics that include financial planning, insurance analysis, tax planning, estate planning, retirement planning, and investment management.
+When we talk about wealth management, we’re typically talking about several subtopics that include financial planning, insurance analysis, tax planning, estate planning, education planning, budgeting, retirement planning, and investment management, otherwise known as asset management.
 Although important, asset management is only one piece to a much bigger puzzle.

 For example, let’s say I’m working with a small business owner.
 She has a goal to retire at age 65 and provide for her children’s education.
 She asks me what kind of investments she should buy with her SEP IRA.